MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-V-Office-Foreign-Assets-Control-Department-Treasury/part-598-Foreign-Narcotics-Kingpin-Sanctions-Regulations/subpart-G-Penalties/section-598.701.md

 Note to paragraph (a)(3):

-As of January 15, 2017, the maximum civil penalty is $1,437,153 per violation.
+The maximum civil penalty is $1,466,485 per violation.

 (b) *Adjustments to penalty amounts.* (1) The current civil penalty cap may be adjusted for inflation pursuant to the Federal Civil Penalties Inflation Adjustment Act of 1990 (Pub.
 L. 101-410, as amended, 28 U.S.C.
 2461 note).